ainsleyrutterford/Hackintosh/README.md

 - **Bluetooth**
 - **AirDrop**
 - **iMessage**
-- **Sleep/wake:** seems to wake with one tap of space bar and one or two clicks?
-Also seems to stay asleep?
-Will do some more testing.
+- **Sleep/wake:** seems to wake with one tap of space bar and one or two clicks.
+For good measure, disabled "wake for network access" and "power nap" in System Preferences > Energy Saver, and disabled "allow bluetooth devices to wake this computer" in System Preferences > Bluetooth > Advanced.

 ### What didn't work